mediaexplorer74/PlatformerMini/README.md

 Link: https://lajbert.itch.io/platformer-demo

 ## Known bugs
-If you decide to use PC Mode You may notice some game screen distortions.
+- If you decide to use PC Mode You may notice some game screen distortions.
 The problem that is IsMobile function always returns true...
 It must be fixed manually: replace true on false... and tweak SCALE_X and SCALE_Y to your own better values...
+- No game scene scaling on sersor screen.
+TouchPanelSwipe not coded yet.
+- Low gravity (Hyper-jumping).
+This is powered on only for game process debug symplify :)

 ## References